6. RewriteRule Flags¶

 This flag is available in version 2.2.12 and later.

-In per-directory context, the URI each RewriteRule
+In per-directory context, the URI each RewriteRule compares against is

-the concatenation of the current values of the URI and PATH_INFO
+the concatenation of the current values of the URI and PATH_INFO.

-The current URI can be the initial URI as requested by the client, the result of a previous round of mod_rewrite processing, or the result of a prior rule in the current round of mod_rewrite processing.
+The current URI can be the initial URI as requested by the client, the

-that is appended to the URI before each
+In contrast, the PATH_INFO that is appended to the URI before each

-rule reflects only the value of PATH_INFO
+rule reflects only the value of PATH_INFO before this round of

 mod_rewrite processing.
 As a consequence, if large portions of the URI